-Stress is how we respond to something happening ‘out there’ - a work deadline, a house move, a wedding or an argument.
+Stress is how we respond to something that's happening ‘out there’.
+This might be a work deadline, a house move, a wedding or an argument.

 Unpleasant symptoms of stress like butterflies in the stomach, muscle tension, racing heart and so on tend to subside once the external situation has passed or been resolved.